"The Breeders" Book Review

 Since the first book in the series is free on Kindle, it's worth the read.
 I was able to read it in two evenings.

-If this book interests you, you may also want to read the classic novel The Handmaid's Tale or check out the trailer below for The Handmaid's Tale.
-The original novel was recently developed into a 10 episode series for Hulu.
-I found it to be a bit frightening and chilling.
+If this book interests you, you may also want to read the classic novel The Handmaid's Tale or check out the trailer below for the TV series adaptation on Hulu.
+I found it to be both frightening and chilling.